UMdecisionsupport/DecisionSupport2023/DecisionTheory/Advanced.md

 - $VPI(R,M|B)=VPI(R|B)+VPI(M|B) $

 ### College Indecision
 Max is paying to enter a lottery for summer classes, and his favorite class, CS 188, is among the $n$ possible classes.
 CS 188 would cost $10, and all other classes in the lottery cost $1.
-Max is a rational agent, and his utility function is $U(\$x) = x^2$, where $x$ is the cost of the class that Pacman wins in the lottery.
+Max is a rational agent, and his utility function is $U(\$x) = x^2$, where $x$ is the cost of the class that Max wins in the lottery.
-Pacman would win 1 of $n$ possible classes in the lottery.
+Max would win 1 of $n$ possible classes in the lottery.
 What is the utility of the lottery?

 [View Solutions for Advanced Decision Theory](https://github.com/UMdecisionsupport/DecisionSupport2023/blob/main/DecisionTheory/Solutions/Advanced_Solutions.md)